idealase/me-net/docs/visual-design.md

 This document specifies the **visual semantics** and **interaction rules** for M-E Net's network visualisation.
 It defines *what* must be communicated visually, not *how* it must be styled (colours/fonts are illustrative, not mandated).

+**Implementation Decision (MVP):** Visualisation is implemented using **D3.js** for its flexibility, extensive documentation, and support for custom force-directed and layered layouts.

 ---

 ## 1. Design Principles